emberjs/rfcs/text/0000-deprecate-getwithdefault.md

 ### Adding `null` as a condition

 We could add `null` as a condition alongside `undefined` which would return the default value provided.
 This is similar to what is proposed in [Nullish Coalescing for JavaScript](https://github.com/tc39/proposal-nullish-coalescing).
-This would however still be a breaking change since people who are depending on it working the way it does for null today will be broken if we change it.
+This would however still be a breaking change since people who are depending on `getWithDefault` to work the way it does for `null` today will be broken if we change it.

 ### Do nothing

 We could keep support in place, and provide more guidance around using it.
-There are already [some](https://dockyard.com/blog/2016/03/18/get-with-default) of articles cautioning usage of `getWithDefault` when dealing with null or falsey values.
+There are already [some](https://dockyard.com/blog/2016/03/18/get-with-default) articles cautioning usage of `getWithDefault` when dealing with `null` or _falsy_ values.

 ## Unresolved questions